TouK/nussknacker/docs/MigrationGuide.md

   * `JobData` no longer contains `DeploymentData`, which is not accessible for components anymore
   * `DisplayJson`, `WithJobData`, `MultiMap` moved to `utils`
   * Some methods from API classes (e.g. `Parameter.validate`) and classes (`TestResults`, `InterpretationResult`) moved to interpreter

+### Other changes

+* [#2886](https://github.com/TouK/nussknacker/pull/2886) This change can break previous flink snapshot compatibility.
+  Restoring state from previous snapshot asserts that restored serializer UID matches current serializer UID.
+  This change ensures that in further release deployments UIDs persisted within snapshots are not re-generated in runtime.

 ## In version 1.2.0

 ### Configuration changes